HMS Sealark (1806): Service

-She was commissioned in October 1806 under Lieutenant Thomas Banks for the North Sea.
+She was commissioned in October 1806 under Lieutenant Thomas Banks for service in the North Sea.
 Sealark was at the surrender of the Danish Fleet after the Battle of Copenhagen on 7 September.
 The prize money amounted to £3 8s for an ordinary seaman, or slightly over two months wages.
 In 1809 she came under the command of Lieutenant James Procter.

 Fate

 On 18 June 1809 she was sailing in company with Blake in the North Sea.
 A heavy sea swamped her and she sank immediately.
 Only one member of her crew survived.
 On 29 June 1809 The Times printed the following: "The Sealark schooner has been upset on the coast of Holland and all hands on board, excepting one man, unfortunately perished."